Frequently Asked Questions

 From 24th July, the Government have announced that face coverings are mandatory in shops.
 This includes the malls within Idlewells Shopping Centre.
 Our security team will be monitoring and enforcing the use of face coverings whilst shopping in Idlewells, so please be sure to bring one with you.
 Many of our retailers are selling face coverings if you do forget.
 If you are exempt from wearing a face covering, please have your exemption card ready to show.
 Please note that each of our retailers will enforce the rule differently – all retailers reserve the right to refuse entry if you are not wearing one.

 Where do I go if I have a problem or a question?

 The Idlewells team are on hand at all times to answer questions or address any concerns you have.
 You will find them patrolling the malls.
-They can be identified by their grey Idlewells uniform or a high visibility vest.
+They can be identified by their grey Idlewells uniform.

 What if someone gets too close to me and I feel uncomfortable?